RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/he_spoke_bespoke.md

 prompt> node node_modules/vui-ad-hoc-alexa-recognizer/generator.js --sourcebase . --config config.json --intents intents.json --utterances utterances.txt
 {% endhighlight %}

-Note the --sourcebase . arguments.
-What that means is use the current directory ( the ".") as the source directory to look for other files for.
+Note the "--sourcebase ." arguments.
+What that means is "use the current directory - '.' - as the source directory to look for other files".
 Any files specified on the command line or in the config.json file will be relative to this directory.

 Now, if everything went well, you should have a brand new recognizer.json file in your current directory.
 (If you got an error, make sure you have